lmcrean/lauriecrean_v3/docs/README.md

-# New Portfolio under construction
+# Welcome

-Welcome to my portfolio website.
+Welcome to my portfolio website!
+It's currently under construction but you may check out the sidebar for my projects.